bikash199821/Mediawiki-Final/README.md

 1. AKS Cluster is setup and running.
 2. Jenkins Master is up and running.
 3. Setup Jenkins slave to run Docker builds.
-4. Docker, Docker pipeline and Kubernetes Deploy plug-ins are installed in Jenkins.
+4. Docker, Docker pipeline and kubernetes continuous deploy plug-ins are installed in Jenkins.

 # Jenkins Lab:
 1. Create Credentials for Docker Hub :-